quinnra3/p8105_final_project/proposal.md

     prevalence of rat sightings?
 5. Which borough has the most monthly reported rat sightings?

-The intended final products for this project are summary report of our findings as well as a project website.
+The intended final products for this project consist of a comprehensive report summarizing our findings, interactive data visualizations, as well as a project website.
+Our planned analyses/visualizations include a geospatial analysis to map the frequency of rat sightings across the different boroughs, a comparative analysis of rat sightings in relation to garbage collection, and interactive visualizations to illustrate trends and patterns in rat infestation.
 Potential challenges of this project include aligning data sources….. etc.

 #### *Please see below for our draft project timeline and milestones:*